bowdumb/coding-quiz/README.md

-# coding-quiz
+# quiz
-Challenge 04: timed coding quiz using HTML, CSS, and JavaScript
+Bootcamp challenge 04: Create a timed quiz using HTML, CSS, and JavaScript